CoolName1337/LodicalCircuit/README.md

 # LogicalCircuit
 Been doing this for a whole week...

-Right button for context menu(for rename node in Create mode)\n Left-cntrl for select more elements
+Right button for context menu(for rename node in Create mode)

+Left-cntrl for select more elements

 Can zoom and move field.

 Can create new element,

 and delete new element button.

 ...forgot to add save, oops.